Louigee-creator/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script uses the "groups" command, which prints the names of all the groups the current user
+This script uses the "chown" command to change the owner of the file "hello" to the user "betty".